 In 1938, Wilcox opened as a community hospital to serve the people of Kauai.
 Today, it is a state-of-the-art, Level III Trauma Center.
-While times and technology have changed, the hospital, built for the community, remains steadfast in its dedication to providing families and visitors with accessible, quality care.
+While times and technology have changed, the medical center, built for the community, remains steadfast in its dedication to providing families and visitors with accessible, quality care.

 A Holistic Approach to Heart Health